dkesselman/IBMi_Backup2OneDrive/README.md

 /QOpenSys/pkgs/bin/pip3 install onedrivecmd

+Initialize onedrivecmd

+onedrivecmd init

+Follow the messages in your ssh session (you will need to cut&paste a long URL).

 And now you can download this scripts and change permissions:

 cd <PATH where you have downloaded the script>